 ☾︎ Paris

-2025 LEN APARTEMENT
+2025 LEN APARTMENT

 Setting

 The apartment once belonged to the client’s grandmother, holding a collection of dear family artefacts and memories.
 The interior project aimed to renovate the space and adapt it to modern living, without destroying a precious generational continuity.
-Hence the challenge was to refresh yet to preserve, to renew yet to maintain
+Hence the challenge was to refresh yet to preserve, to renew yet to maintain.

 The Story